-HIS 418 - Latin America 3 hours credit
+HIS 418 - Latin America

 This course offers a discussion of the political, cultural, and economic forces which have conditioned the development of institutions and ideas in Spanish and Portuguese America.
 Prerequisites: HIS 111, 112.
 Spring, alternate odd years.

 HIS 422 - The American South